When is the 2014 Festival?

 Race Fees: Race fees are not refundable

-New in 2014: We're adding a Cider Tent, featuring delicious brews from Vermont Hard Cider.
+New in 2014: We're adding a Hard Cider Tent, featuring delicious Woodchuck Hard Cider.
 And we have a new Pick-Your-Prize Raffle, where you can choose from a fantastic selection of gift certificates!

-Alcohol at Waterfront Park: The City of Burlington prohibits the consumption of alcohol at Waterfront Park outside of the confines of the Vermont Hard Cider Tent.
+Alcohol at Waterfront Park: The City of Burlington prohibits the consumption of alcohol at Waterfront Park outside of the confines of the Woodchuck Cider Tent.

 Length of Races: Races will be short – just 200 meters – but there will be lots of them!
 The short race course allows us to keep the races close to the shore, so spectators will be able to see all the action (and teams will be close enough to hear you cheering them on).
 For a more detailed explanation of how the racing works click here.
 The race is fast and furious.
 It will last less than two minutes!